Mindset

 Stay Positive by Staying Engaged

-All business owners become discouraged at some point – the operative phrase is “all business owners”.
-It’s very important to engage with other business owners, through social media networks like LinkedIn, Twitter, and Facebook, and talk about your issues.
+All business owners become discouraged – the operative phrase is “all business owners”.
+It’s imperative to engage with other business owners through social media networks like LinkedIn, Twitter, and Facebook and talk about your issues.
 Get advice, commiserate, and share.
 By opening up and engaging, you help each other over the humps.

 Tobey Deys, Lomotron Corp